openhwgroup/cve2/doc/01_specification/index.rst

 +---------+------------------------------------------------------------+

 .. note::
-   It should be noted that Ibex had implemented a custom mechanism for NMI recovery.
+   It should be noted that CVE2 had implemented a custom mechanism for NMI recovery.
 A standard RISC-V way of NMI recovery is in draft stage.
 In future, the custom mechanism could be reworked to follow the standard.